Seizure: Laboratory tests

 Laboratory findings can help identify treatable causes of seizures and guide management decisions.

 An EEG can aid in locating the focus of the epileptic seizure.

 Electroencephalography (EEG)

 An electroencephalogram (EEG) records electrical activity in the brain and can help support a diagnosis of epilepsy.
-Interictal EEG (which can be observed between seizure episodes) may reveal epileptiform abnormalities, such as spikes, sharp waves, or spike-and-wave discharges.
-However, an unremarkable EEG does not exclude epilepsy.
+Interictal EEG (which can be observed between seizure episodes) may reveal epileptiform abnormalities, such as spikes, sharp waves, spike-and-wave discharges and others.
+An unremarkable EEG does not exclude epilepsy.
 In certain cases, prolonged video EEG monitoring is used to capture seizures in real time and clarify seizure type, localization, or the diagnosis when psychogenic nonepileptic seizures are suspected.

 EEG monitoring is frequently performed in the inpatient setting within a hospital's epilepsy monitoring unit (EMU), but in some cases, portable EEGs may be used in the outpatient setting for seizure monitoring.

 Neuroimaging

 Brain imaging is recommended in most cases of new-onset unprovoked seizures to identify structural abnormalities that may predispose to epilepsy.
 Imaging techniques include: